 By the end of this course you should be able to...

 - Demonstrate the ability to establish future practice goals

 What level is the course and do I need any particular skills?

-You should have either completed jazz harmony and ear training 2, or show great instrumental skill and a firm grounding in jazz theory and practice equivalent to the 2nd year jazz course syllabus.
+You should have either completed jazz harmony and ear training 2, or the intermediate jazz course, and have instrumental skill and a firm grounding in jazz theory.

 You will need to follow written and verbal instructions in English, engage in class discussions and take notes in English and staff notation.

 How will I be taught, and will there be any work outside the class?